philippsonennschein/HToEE/README.md

-# BDTs and DNNs for VBF H->ee searches
+# BDTs/DNNs for VBF and ggH H->ee searches

 ## Setup